 I often wonder if that’s a reflection of Stoker, a reflection of director Tod Browning, or just one of those curious happenstances that lined up without anyone being conscious of it until after the fact.
 It’s one of those sad cases where what is seen cannot be unseen, and it floats in the back of my head every time I encounter this tale, no matter how hard I try to overlook it.

 Regardless, the message is more pro-Catholic than anti- anything else, with Van Helsing and his band being modern day “knights of the Cross” and Mina substituting for the Virgin Mary.
-This comparison to the Crusaders is part and parcel with the ideals of the gothic-revival movement of that time, wherein the romance of the High Middle Ages was put on display at all turns as part of Britian’s imperial propaganda.
+This comparison to the Crusaders is part and parcel with the ideals of the Gothic-revival movement of that time, wherein the romance of the High Middle Ages was put on display at all turns as part of Britain’s imperial propaganda.
 I actually think this parallel is what made Stoker write for Mina so well, for in my mind, she’s perhaps the strongest character in the book, both in terms of quality of writing and in spiritual strength despite her “uncleanliness” throughout the novel’s big buildup and climax.

 What’s most curious to me is the line of connection Stoker draws to the historical Vlad III, or Vlad Tepes, aka “The Impaler.”
 Dracula is derived from the Order of the Dragon, a chivalric order of the 15th century of which the Impaler’s father was a part.
-Vlad III is heralded in his native Wallachia as a folk hero and Christian martyr, but in keeping with the gothic-revival message of the time, it should be noted that Eastern Orthodox Christianity is not Catholicism, a fundamental split that was both prominent and destructive throughout the Crusades and the whole of the Middle Ages.
+Vlad III is heralded in his native Wallachia as a folk hero and Christian martyr, but in keeping with the Gothic-revival message of the time, it should be noted that Eastern Orthodox Christianity is not Catholicism, a fundamental split that was both prominent and destructive throughout the Crusades and the whole of the Middle Ages.
 It makes me wonder if maybe that Star of David around Lugosi’s neck should have been an eight-pointed star as depicted in the portrait of the Impaler, and maybe they figured nobody would notice?

 Sadly, I doubt it.
 But it’s fun to think about.
 It wouldn’t be until Francis Ford Coppola directed his Bram Stoker’s Dracula (1992) that the direct link to Vlad Tepes would be explored.
 If you get the chance, look up ol’ Vlad sometime.
 His life story is certainly crazy enough on its own, a perfect example of fact being stranger than fiction.
 When you factor in the circumstances of his death and rumors of his “rise from the grave,” it really is a short trip for the mind to connect the dots to Stoker’s vampire.